OgaVendor

 Employment Nigeria

-Jobs at Arbico Plc - 5 positions
+Jobs at MicroKernel Technologies Limited - 2 positions

 Jobs In Nigeria

-Note: Update: Ugo-Ngali jailed 10 years for oil subsidy fraud